bmistry4/audio-art/README.md

 # Notes

 - Visualisations require wav format.
-  - To convert ogg to wav format requires using pydub
+  - If you have an ogg file, to convert it to a wav format requires using pydub
     - To use pydub requires installing ffmpeg (follow https://www.wikihow.com/Install-FFmpeg-on-Windows)
     - For conversion use: [ogg2wav.py](src%2Futils%2Fogg2wav.py)
 ---